-Due to market uncertainties including those caused by the COVID-19 pandemic, the Board of Directors of the Company (the "Board") and the Company's executives have elected to not adopt an executive incentive plan ("EIP") or long-term incentive plan ("LTIP") for 2020.
-The Board and executives believe this is an appropriate short-term measure that will help to align the Company's cost structure with the current extraordinary market conditions.
+Due to economic uncertainties including those caused by the COVID-19 pandemic, the Board of Directors of the Company (the "Board"), with the support of the Company's executives, has elected to not adopt an executive incentive plan ("EIP") or long-term incentive plan ("LTIP") for 2020.
+The Board and executives believe this is an appropriate short-term measure that will help to align the Company's cost structure with the current extraordinary conditions affecting the industry in which we operate.